darrenparkinson/CUCMPIN/README.md

 * nodemailer
 * xml2js

+These can be installed by downloading this repository and running `npm install`.

-These can be installed easily by creating a new directory and running the following commands:
+Alternatively these can be installed manually by creating a new directory and running the following commands:

 `npm install nodemailer`
 `npm install xml2js`